Brayden Ottenbreit Close Cuts for Cancer

 What started out as a family affair grew over the next year.
 When year three rolled around Brayden had passed.
 But, the family was encouraged to do the event in his memory.

 “It blew up that year.
-We raised about $65 grand and it was the gambit of children to old people to cancer survivors to cancer families.
-These people wanted to take part,” explains Greg.
+We raised about $65,000 and participants ranged from children to elderly, to cancer survivors to cancer families.
+People just wanted to take part,” explains Greg.

-Brayden Ottenbreit Close Cuts for Cancer is now in its 25th year.
-The causes have varied but over the last five years more than $182,000 has been raised for cancer research done in Saskatchewan.
+Brayden Ottenbreit Close Cuts for Cancer is now in its 27th year.
+The causes have varied but over the last seven years more than $750,000 has been raised for cancer supports and research done in Saskatchewan.

 The Ottenbreit’s have experienced cancer in ways most can’t imagine.
 From their son to Greg, their parents and extended family, they have seen cancer from all angles.